-- If a gNB has discontinuous backhaul, e.g. due to discontinuous satellite beam projected by sparse satellite constellation, there will be interruptions for signalling/data transmission.

 Satellite link may have long packet delivery latency and limited bandwidth, so when satellite backhaul is used for a UE, it would be beneficial to shorten the backhaul connection, e.g. via providing EC(edge computing) service or enabling local switching on the satellite.
 According to current architectural requirements of supporting EC or local switching on the satellite, a UPF needs to be deployed on the satellite, which requires enhancing 5GS to support UPF on-board.
 Furthermore, to provide EC services (e.g. computing service for IoT applications), it is also required to deploy EC server(s) on the satellite.

 4 Objective